johnwei0325/multi_distiller/README.md

+## Step 0) Warning !!
+If you want to execute this project, there will some problems, this repo isn't complete currently.
+If there is any questions, please check here: https://github.com/s3prl/s3prl/tree/main/s3prl/pretrain

 ## Step 1) Prepare data
 1) Download the LibriSpeech raw data from [here](http://www.openslr.org/12).
     - These sets are used for pretraining: